 Wall Street tumbles as virus outbreak raises growth fears

-* Amazon soars after strong results * Risk aversion rises as coronavirus spreads globally * Exxon, Chevron slide after earnings * Indexes down: Dow 1.45%, S&P 1.30%, Nasdaq 1.13% (Changes comment, updates prices) By Sruthi Shankar Jan 31 (Reuters) - Wall Street's main averages tumbled more than 1% on Friday, as mixed corporate earnings added to worries over the impact of the coronavirus outbreak on global growth.
-The S&P 500 is down more than 2.5% from its record high as supply chain disruptions and travel curbs due to the fast- spreading virus are expected to hit everything from manufacturing to tourism.
-The World Health Organization on Thursday declared the coronavirus epidemic a global emergency as it has killed more than 200 people in China, while infecting thousands globally. [nL4N29Z6DC] Delta Air Lines Inc and American Airlines Group Inc said they would suspend all flights to virus-hit China. [nL1N2A00QL] "There is more potential for markets to get affected by the coronavirus than SARS in 2003," said Seema Shah, chief strategist at Principal Global Investors.
-"Asset prices are a lot more over-valued coming into 2020, which means they are already very vulnerable to global sentiment."
-A gauge of U.S. Midwest manufacturing activity slid to a four-year low in January, with new orders and production tumbling and producers forecasting tepid activity in 2020. [nL1N2A00RJ] A mixed bag of earnings did little to excite investors.
-Amazon.com Inc was among a few bright spots, surging 9% on better-than-expected results for the holiday-quarter that pushed it back into the $1 trillion market capitalization club. [nL4N29Z4UC] Gains in Amazon helped the consumer discretionary index rise 1.7%, while all other sub-sectors were in the red, with energy stocks tumbling 2.5%.
-Oil majors Exxon Mobil Corp and Chevron Corp dropped about 3% after disappointing results. [nL4N2A0498] [nL4N2A04HF] Growth-oriented sectors such as materials, technology, industrial and financials were down about 2% each.
-At 11:36 a.m.
-ET, the Dow Jones Industrial Average was down 417.36 points, or 1.45%, at 28,442.08.
-The S&P 500 fell 42.71 points, or 1.30%, at 3,240.95 and the Nasdaq Composite dropped 105.21 points, or 1.13%, at 9,193.72.
-Visa Inc fell 3.7% as it fell short of analysts' estimates for first-quarter revenue and warned of incentives hitting 2020 results. [nL4N29Z4W0] International Business Machines Corp gained 4% after it named a new chief executive officer. [nL4N2A0463][nL4N29Z5CD] Declining issues outnumbered advancers for a 3.11-to-1 ratio on the NYSE and a 3.85-to-1 ratio on the Nasdaq.
-The S&P index recorded 32 new 52-week highs and 11 new lows, while the Nasdaq recorded 44 new highs and 86 new lows.
-(Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva) ((sruthi.shankar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2787;)) Keywords: USA STOCKS/ (UPDATE 3)
+(For a live blog on the U.S. stock market, click [LIVE/] or type LIVE/ in a news window.) * Amazon soars after strong results * Risk aversion rises as coronavirus spreads globally * Chicago PMI slides to 4-yr low in January * Indexes down: Dow 1.67%, S&P 1.44%, Nasdaq 1.13% (Updates to early afternoon) By Sruthi Shankar and Ambar Warrick Jan 31 (Reuters) - Wall Street's main averages tumbled more than 1% on Friday as mixed corporate earnings added to worries over the impact of the coronavirus outbreak on global growth.
+The S&P 500 is down nearly 3% from its all-time high hit earlier in January, as businesses struggled with supply problems from the coronavirus epidemic that has killed 213 people in China and been declared a global emergency. [nL4N29Z6DC] Delta Air Lines Inc and American Airlines Group Inc fell about 2% after companies said they would suspend all U.S.-China flights. [nL1N2A00QL] "There is more potential for markets to get affected by the coronavirus than SARS in 2003," said Seema Shah, chief strategist at Principal Global Investors.
+Economists fear its impact could be bigger than the Severe Acute Respiratory Syndrome (SARS), which killed about 800 people at an estimated cost of $33 billion to the global economy, since China's share of the world economy is now far greater.
+"Asset prices are a lot more over-valued coming into 2020, which means they are already very vulnerable to global sentiment," Shah said.
+Stocks were also pressured by data that showed the U.S. Midwest manufacturing activity index slid to a four-year low in January, with new orders and production tumbling and producers forecasting tepid activity in 2020. [nL1N2A00RJ] Amazon.com Inc was a bright spot, surging 8.8% on better-than-expected results for the holiday-quarter that pushed it back into the $1 trillion market capitalization club. [nL4N29Z4UC] Gains in Amazon helped the consumer discretionary index rise 1.5%, while all other S&P sectors were in the red, with energy stocks tumbling 3.2%.
+Oil majors Exxon Mobil Corp and Chevron Corp dropped about 4% after disappointing results. [nL1N2A00X9] Sectors sensitive to global growth such as materials, technology, industrial and financials fell about 2% each.
+At 1:02 p.m.
+ET, the Dow Jones Industrial Average fell 480.74 points, or 1.67%, at 28,378.70.
+The S&P 500 dropped 47.27 points, or 1.44%, at 3,236.39 and the Nasdaq Composite was down 105.09 points, or 1.13%, at 9,193.85.
+Visa Inc fell 3.4% after its quarterly revenue missed estimates and the payments network warned of incentives hitting 2020 results. [nL4N29Z4W0] International Business Machines Corp gained 4.5% after it named a new chief executive officer. [nL4N2A0463][nL4N29Z5CD] Declining issues outnumbered advancers for a 3.24-to-1 ratio on the NYSE and a 3.69-to-1 ratio on the Nasdaq.
+The S&P index recorded 33 new 52-week highs and 12 new lows, while the Nasdaq recorded 45 new highs and 99 new lows.
+(Reporting by Sruthi Shankar and Ambar Warrick in Bengaluru; Editing by Anil D'Silva and Amy Caren Daniel) ((sruthi.shankar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2787;)) Keywords: USA STOCKS/ (UPDATE 4)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.